 The Disability Royal Commission recognises that the media has an important role to play in reporting on its work.
 The Media team will manage all interactions with the media.

 Details: As part of its inquiry, the Royal Commission will be conducting a number of public events and hearings.
 Dates and locations of public events and hearings and witness lists will be published in advance on the Royal Commission's website.
-Fact sheets and regular updates about the number of submissions and other frequently asked questions will also be provided on the website.

 Media access sign-in: All media attending public hearings are asked to make contact with the Royal Commission Media team to ensure they have access to information relevant to the hearing.